Prosciutto Wrapped Stuffed Dates

 Collage showing a hand holding a cooked prosciutto wrapped date on a toothpick, then with a bite taken out to see the cheese inside.

-I promise, these prosciutto wrapped dates will be the hit of the party!
-They’re the best little bites of deliciousness EVER, perfect for an appetizer or for happy hour.
+I promise, these prosciutto wrapped dates will be the hit of your party!

 Dates, walnuts, blue cheese and prosciutto in individual dishes and labeled in black text.